eerotal/Open-Image-Pipeline/plugindev/README.md

 the GNU GPLv3 license (OIP is licensed under the GNU GPLv3 and FreeImage is used under the GNU GPLv3 too) and write a note stating that your plugin uses the FreeImage library and Open Image Pipeline libraries.
-See the FreeImage website for further information on using FreeImage and the GNU GPLv3 license for details on the license itself.
+See the FreeImage website for further information on using FreeImage and the GNU GPLv3 license in the file `LICENSE.txt` in the source root of this repository for details on the license itself.